mbonsma/bash-workshop/bash-workshop.md

 tail -n 20 history.txt
 ```

-A command I love and use a lot is `wc`, *word count*, which returns the number
+A command I use a lot is `wc`, *word count*, which returns the number
 of lines, words, and characters in a file.

 ```{Bash}